The Boxer

 MDI Contributor

-His trainer and team believed in him even when his belief in himself was struggling as he was lying on the mat, bloodied and bruised, thinking that he couldn’t go on.
-They yelled above the crowd but they couldn’t help him unless he got up himself and found his way to his corner.
-He had to make his way on his own.
+His trainer and team believed in him though, even when his belief in himself was struggling, as he lay on the mat, bloodied and bruised, thinking he couldn’t go on.
+They yelled above the crowd, but they couldn’t help him unless he got up himself, and found the way to his corner.
+He had to make his way, on his own.

-After the bell rang and the round was over, he got up and stumbled his way to the stool and his corner of the ring and made his way into the arms of his trainer and his training team.
-They poured water on his head, put balm on his cuts, and told him that he could keep going.
+When the bell rang and the round was over, he stumbled to the stool in his corner and into the arms of his trainer and his team.
+They poured water on his head, put balm on his cuts, and told him he could keep going.
 He wasn’t down yet.
 There was still fight left in him.
-He could win.
+He could win!

 But was winning the outer fight the real match?
 What if the real match was within the boxer, within himself?
 Are you a boxer?
 You have to be, and it’s tough.
 Do you know that your biggest opponent is within yourself?
 That’s who you’re up against.

 That’s the hardest fight any of us will ever wage.
-None of us punch as hard as the opponent within ourselves and that motherfucker is relentless until we rely upon our trainer and training team when we stumble into our corner and onto our stool between rounds with blood streaming down our faces and bruised ribs in the boxing ring of life.
+None of us punch as hard as the opponent within ourselves.
+That motherfucker is relentless, until we we stumble into our corner between rounds, with blood streaming down our faces and bruised ribs, and rely on our trainers in the boxing ring of life.

 1 thought on “The Boxer”